Tombstone, Arizona: Gunfight at the O.K. Corral

-The gunfight was the result of a personal, family, and political feud.
 Two months later, on the evening of December 28, 1881, Virgil Earp was ambushed and seriously wounded on the streets of Tombstone by hidden assailants shooting from the second story of an unfinished building.
 Although identified, the suspects provided witnesses who supplied alibis, and the men were not prosecuted.
 On March 18, 1882, while Morgan Earp was playing billiards at 10 p.m. at Campbell & Hatch in Allen Street—in the heart of Tombstone's still-current downtown—he was killed by a shot through a window that struck his spine, as Wyatt looked on.
 Once again, the assailants were named but escaped arrest due to legal technicalities.
 Wyatt Earp concluded that official justice was out of reach.
 Armed with warrants obtained via the U. S. Marshal's Office, he led a posse of US deputy marshals on what became known as the Earp Vendetta Ride, pursuing and killing four of the men they held responsible.

-Much of the Cowboy-related crime subsided after the Earp family left Arizona in early 1882, following the attempted murder of Tombstone Marshal Virgil Earp on December 28, 1881, and the murder of Deputy Marshal Morgan Earp on March 18, 1882.
-John Slaughter was elected Cochise County Sheriff in 1886 and served two terms.
+Much of the Cowboy-related crime subsided after the Earp family left Arizona in early 1882.
+John Horton Slaughter was elected Cochise County Sheriff in 1886 and served two terms.
 He hired Burt Alvord, who as a 15-year-old boy had witnessed the shootout between the Earps and Cowboys.
 Alford served very effectively for three years until he began to drink heavily and associate with outlaws, as had Earp-era County Sheriff Johnny Behan, a close friend and constant protector of the law-breaking Clanton family and their friends.

 Boothill Graveyard

+Of the number of pioneer Boot Hill cemeteries in the Old West, so named because most of those buried in them had "died with their boots on", Boothill in Tombstone is one of the best-known.
 Tom McLaury, Frank McLaury, and Billy Clanton, killed in the O.K.
 Corral shootout, are among those buried in the town's Boothill Graveyard.
-Of the number of pioneer Boot Hill cemeteries in the Old West, so named because most of those buried in them had "died with their boots on", Boothill in Tombstone is one of the best-known.